mborcari/Stock_ETL_microservices/README.md

 **ETL stocks microservices**

-Microservices to get stock historical data from extrenal source, like API or WebScrapy, transformation and return to stock microservices https://github.com/mborcari/stock_microservices
+Microservices to get stock historical data from external source, like API or WebScrapy, transform and return to stock microservices https://github.com/mborcari/stock_microservices

-Actualy support infomoney and yahoo finance.
+It currently supports infomoney and yahoo finance.

-**Stack used:**
+**Stack of project:**

-- Use pyenv and virtualenv for management environment;
+- Pyenv and virtualenv for management environment;
 - Docker and Docker-compose;
 - Pike, RabbitMq;